iodigital-com/io-technology/data/blog/az-204-cheatsheets/Connect-To-and-Consume-Azure-Services-and-Third-Party-Services/Develop-message-based-solutions-cheatsheet.md

 patterns:

-- Simple request/reply: A publisher sends a message into a queue and expects a reply from the message consumer.
+- **Simple request/reply**: A publisher sends a message into a queue and expects a reply from the message consumer.
 To receive the reply, the publisher owns a queue into which it expects replies to be delivered.
 The address of that queue is expressed in the `ReplyTo` property of the `outbound message`.
 When the consumer responds, it **copies** the `MessageId` of the handled message into the `CorrelationId` property of the reply message and delivers the message to the destination indicated by the `ReplyTo` property. **One message can yield multiple replies, depending on the application context**.

-- Multicast request/reply: a publisher sends the message into a **topic** and multiple subscribers become eligible to consume the message.
+- **Multicast request/reply**: a publisher sends the message into a **topic** and multiple subscribers become eligible to consume the message.
 This pattern is used in **discovery** or **roll-call** scenarios.
 If `ReplyTo` points to a **topic** can be **distributed** to an audience.
-- Multiplexing This session feature enables multiplexing of streams of related messages through a **single queue** or subscription such that each session (or group) of related messages, identified by matching `SessionId` values, is routed to a specific receiver while the receiver holds the session under lock.
+- **Multiplexing** This session feature enables multiplexing of streams of related messages through a **single queue** or subscription such that each session (or group) of related messages, identified by matching `SessionId` values, is routed to a specific receiver while the receiver holds the session under lock.
-- Multiplexed request/reply: This session feature enables multiplexed replies, allowing several **publishers to share a reply queue**.
+- **Multiplexed request/reply**: This session feature enables multiplexed replies, allowing several **publishers to share a reply queue**.
 By setting `ReplyToSessionId`, the publisher can instruct the consumer(s) to copy that value into the `SessionId` property of the **reply message**.
 The publishing queue or topic **does not need to be session-aware**.
 As the message is sent, the publisher can then specifically wait for a session with the given `SessionId` to materialize on the queue by conditionally accepting a session receiver.

 ### Payload serialization